October 18, 2010

 We all know the type.
 They sit around with a beer and/or a cigarette and talk about their glory days.
-They might watch you do some pushups and say, "Oh, that is nothing, when I was in shape I could do twice that many, with one hand yet!"
+They might watch you do some pushups and say, "Oh, that is nothing, when I was in shape I could do twice as many, with one hand yet!"

-Perhaps their memory becomes blurry and they vividly recall their amazing spinning back kicks and many (unrecorded) victories.
-And 'in those day' things were much harder.
+Perhaps their memory becomes blurry and they vividly recall their amazing spinning back kicks, and their many (unrecorded) victories.
+And 'in those days' things were much harder.

-All that makes for a good "chewing of the fat" but unless there is something I can learn from all this, I kind of tune out and find a way out of the conversation.
+All that makes for a good "chewing of the fat" but unless there is something I can learn from all this, I tune out and find a way out of the conversation.
 I do not want to live in the past, certainly not someone else's past, and certainly not someone else's imagined past.

 Glory Days, we talk about them, but really, what does it do for us now?

-When it comes to Krav Maga, reality self defense, we must always remember that the true Glory Days, are now, the past is irrelevant, what we do now is all that matters.
+When it comes to Krav Maga, reality self-defense, we must always remember that the true Glory Days, are now, the past is irrelevant, what we do now is all that matters.

 There is a story told by a Russian martial arts/security expert.
 When he was a young boy he was taking a walk through a park near his home.
-He saw an old man walking alone through the park, his hands behind his back, just enjoying the day.
-As is sometimes seen in those parts he had medals on his shirt, perhaps it was a special day commemorating a great victory or some other national event.
-Those medals indicated that in his younger days this man was a war hero.
-He had served in World War Two and had bravely defended his nation.
+He saw an old man walking alone through the park, he hands behind his back, just enjoying the day.
+As is sometimes seen in those parts he had medals of honor on his shirt, perhaps it was a special day commemorating a victory over the Nazis.
+Those medals indicated that in his younger days this man was a hero.
+He had served in in World War Two and had bravely defended his country and his nation.
 Perhaps as he was walking through the part that day his thoughts turned towards old comrades lost in battle.